48 hours at Bradford 2025 for art lovers

 You can make a full day of exploring the exhibitions and galleries Bradford has to offer.
 Here are our top picks.

-- The Turner Prize is coming to Bradford for the first time – and you definitely don’t want to miss it.
-The exhibition at Cartwright Hall Art Gallery is open from 27 September 2025 to 22 February 2026 and admission is free.
+- The Turner Prize is in Bradford for the very first time – and you definitely don’t want to miss it.
+The exhibition at Cartwright Hall Art Gallery is open until 22 February 2026 and admission is free.
 Discover this year’s artists Nnena Kalu, Rene Matić, Mohammed Sami and Zadie Xa.

 - Taking place across the district until 28 January 2026, OUR TURN is a brand new visual arts festival shining a spotlight on art that is made and created in Bradford.
 It’s delivered by South Square Centre – find out more.